kalisio/kdk/docs/tips/mobile-configuration.md

 ### Debug provisioning profile

 In order to debug a cordova application you will need to use a develoment provisiong profile due to some [restrictions](https://webkit.org/web-inspector/enabling-web-inspector/).
-You can do this directly through your Apple Developer account but you will need a Certificate Signing Request first.
+You can do this directly through your Apple Developer account without a Mac/XCode but you will need a Certificate Signing Request first.
 To generate it you can use `openssl`:
 ```
 openssl genrsa -out ios-dev.key 2048
 openssl req -new -key ios-dev.key -out ios-dev.csr